Missouri voting guide: What to know about the 2022 election

 - General election: Nov.
 8, 2022

-In Missouri, you must be 17-and-a-half years old to register and 18 to vote.
+In Missouri, you must be 17-and-a-half years old to register and 18 years old by Election Day to vote.
 You must also be a Missouri resident and a United States citizen.

-The deadline to register to vote before Missouri’s primary election was July 6, 2022.
-But there's still time to register before the November general election!
-That deadline is Oct.
+The deadline to register to vote before Missouri’s general election is Oct.
 12, 2022.

 Not sure whether you’re already registered?
 This page at the Secretary of State website can help you find out.